atsepkov/RapydScript/README.md

 Python vs JavaScript
 --------------------
-RapydScript allows you use both, Python and JavaScript names for the methods.
+RapydScript allows you to use both, Python and JavaScript names for the methods.
 For example, we can 'push()' a value to array, as well as 'append()' it:

 	arr = []
 	arr.push(2)